ansible/ansible-container-demo/index.md

 ansible/postgresql   latest              d1c4b61b9fde        5 months ago        396 MB
 ```

-There's now new set of images with the updated code baked into them.
+There's a new set of images containing the updated code.
 Now when you deploy the application to production, you'll be deploying the *Not Google Plus* app.

 For testing, we want the application in *production mode*, so that it runs exactly the same as it will when deployed to the cloud.
 As we pointed out earlier, when run in production the *dev_overrides* settings are ignored, which means we'll see the *gulp* service stop and the *nginx* service start.